danja/seki/README.md

-## Seki is a front-end to an independent SPARQL server using node.js
+## Seki is middleware/a front-end to an independent SPARQL server using node.js

 No really, what is it?